Behind fascist Balbo monument, a history of multiracial resistance

 Meanwhile, in Italy’s invasion of Ethiopia, the air force built by Balbo (who by then was governor of Libya) would carpet-bomb cities, kill thousands of civilians and systematically drench large areas with poison gas.
 It was a precursor of many atrocities to come.

 It looks like Balbo Drive’s days are numbered.
 The street should be renamed for someone with real roots in Chicago history, someone who fought to advance human rights.
-Some have .
+Some have suggested Ida B. Wells.

 As for that Roman column given by Mussolini to Mayor Kelly – the column with the “sketchy history,” according to the Tribune – some have suggested its removal to a museum, with an exhibit giving its historical context.
 If that’s the solution, the historical material should expose the sympathies of Chicago’s leaders for fascism and the role of Chicago police in suppressing dissent and working-class organizing.
 And it should give special attention to the committed opposition mounted by Black Chicago and others, who found themselves fighting fascism in the streets of the South Side.